avniproject/avni-website/src/pages/index.md

     - title: Model complete program into a working field app
       image: ''
       text: >-
-        Define data model, context specific counselling hints or work tips, computed data fields, and encounter/visit protocols.
+        Define your data model, processes and protocols.
     - title: Flexible data model
       image: ''
       text: >-
-        Define subjects (beneficiary or non-living objects), various interaction types with these subjects and grouping of these interactions under programs.
-Each of these are supported via user defined forms.
-Link beneficiaries to each other via relationships.
+        Define cases, services for each case and forms for each service.
-    - title: ' Fully featured forms'
+    - title: 'Fully featured forms'
       image: ''
       text: >-
         All common data types, skip logic, geolocation, multi-media, calculated